 Affectionately called the First Lady of Waikiki, this grande dame opened in 1901.
 Its gracious architecture harks back to the sugar-plantation era and wraps around a courtyard anchored by a massive banyan.
-Pull up a chair under its spreading branches—or else one overlooking the ocean—and enjoy island-inspired fine dining.
-East meets West here with appetizers like Kona abalone bourguignonne, tempura asparagus with Parmesan custards, and twice-cooked octopus with macadamia romesco.
+Pull up a chair under its spreading branches—or else a seat overlooking the ocean—and enjoy island-inspired fine dining.
+East meets West here with appetizers like Kona abalone bourguignon, tempura asparagus with Parmesan custards, and twice-cooked octopus with macadamia romesco.
 Entrée standouts include the miso salmon and Korean-fusion Beach Bim Bop starring fiddlehead ferns, kimchi Brussels sprouts, and Ali’i mushrooms from Hawaiian grower Hamakua.
 Save room for its tour-de-force finale: A “dessert tree” with small bites of everything from macarons to red-velvet cheesecake.